paperless-ngx/paperless-ngx/README.md

 This is a list of changes that have been made to the original project.

 ## Added
 - **A new single page UI** built with bootstrap and Angular.
 Its much more responsive than the django admin pages.
+It features the follwing improvements over the old django admin interface:
-- **Document uploading on the web page.** This is very crude right now, but gets the job done.
+  - *Document uploading on the web page.* This is very crude right now, but gets the job done.
 It simply uploads the documents and stores them in the configured consumer directory.
 The API for that has always been in the project, there simply was no form on the UI to support it.
-- **Full text search** with a proper document indexer: The search feature sorts documents by relevance to the search query, highlights query terms in the found documents and provides autocomplete while typing the query.
+  - *Full text search* with a proper document indexer: The search feature sorts documents by relevance to the search query, highlights query terms in the found documents and provides autocomplete while typing the query.
 This is still very basic but will see extensions in the future.
+  - *Saveable filters.* Save filter and sorting presets and optionally display a couple documents of saved filters (i.e., your inbox sorted descending by added date, or tagged TODO, oldest to newest) on the dash board.
+  - *Statistics.* Provides basic statistics about your document collection.
 - **Document types.** Similar to correspondents, each document may have a type (i.e., invoice, letter, receipt, bank statement, ...).
 I've initially intented to use this for some individual processing of differently typed documents, however, no such features exists yet.
 - **Inbox tags.** These tags are automatically assigned to every newly scanned document.
 They are intented to be removed once you have manually edited the meta data of a document.
 - **Automatic matching** for document types, correspondents, and tags.
 A new matching algorithm has been implemented (Auto), which is based on a classification model (simple feed forward neural nets are used).
 This classifier is trained on your document collection and learns to assign metadata to new documents based on their similiarity to existing documents.